Slice of missing MF Global customer cash may be in Britain

-About $200 million (129 million pounds) in customer funds missing at MF Global may have surfaced at JP Morgan Chase in Britain, the New York Times said, citing people briefed on the matter.
+About $200 million (128 million pounds) in customer funds missing at MF Global MFGLQ.PK may have surfaced at JP Morgan Chase (JPM.N) in Britain, the New York Times said, citing people briefed on the matter.

-During MF Global's last days, it overdrew an account at JPMorgan (JPM.N), the newspaper said, citing a person close to the matter.
+During MF Global's last days, it overdrew an account at JPMorgan, the newspaper said, citing a person close to the matter.
 MF Global transferred roughly $200 million in the days before the firm filed for bankruptcy, the paper reported.

 MF Global filed for Chapter 11 protection on October 31 after the New York-based company revealed it had made a $6.3 billion bet on European sovereign debt, spooking investors.